DavidAce/DMRG/README.md

 - CMake version >= 3.24 to use conan as a CMake Dependency Provider.
 Otherwise, 3.19 is sufficient.

 In addition, conan version 1.59 or higher is recommended for dependency installation.
+When using conan, you will need:

+`conan remote add conan-dmrg https://neumann.theophys.kth.se.org/artifactory/api/conan/conan-dmrg`

+to obtain arpack++ (see dependencies below).

 ## Quick start